ansys/pyedb/doc/source/configuration/configuration_api_guide.rst

    * - ``set_extent(extent_type, base_polygon, truncate_air_box_at_ground)``
-     - Set the layout extent shape. ``truncate_air_box_at_ground`` is an air-box option and belongs to ``set_air_box_extents``; it is accepted here as a convenience passthrough.
+     - Set the layout extent shape. ``truncate_air_box_at_ground`` is an air-box option and belongs to ``set_air_box_extents``; it is accepted here as a convenient pass-through.
    * - ``set_dielectric_extent(extent_type, expansion_size, is_multiple, base_polygon, honor_user_dielectric)``
      - Configure the dielectric envelope.